Real Estate Legal & Tax Consultancy in Turkey for Foreign Property Owners (2025 Guide)

 Annual Property Taxes, Rental Income Declarations and Withholding Rules

-- Capital Gains Tax: If you sell the property in the future and you have owned it for less than 5 years, any profit (gain) you make is subject to income tax (treated as additional income in the year of sale).
-However, if you hold for five years or more, the gain is tax‑free for individuals (current law as of 2025).
-This is a significant incentive for longer‑term holding.
-So, if you bought a property for ₺2M and sold after 6 years for ₺5M, the ₺3M profit would be exempt from Turkish tax.
-But if you sold after 3 years, that ₺3M would be taxable (progressive rates).
-Planning your exit strategy with this in mind is wise – many investors purposely hold at least 5 years to avoid capital gains tax.
-(Note: The 5‑year exemption does not apply to sales by corporations; it’s for individual owners).
+- Capital Gains Tax: If you sell the property in the future and you have owned it for less than 5 years, any profit is subject to income tax.
+However, if you hold for five years or more, the gain is tax-free for individuals under current law.
+Practice may vary by authority and year — verify the current five-year CGT exemption before relying on this benefit in any exit planning.
+(Note: The 5-year exemption does not apply to sales by corporations; it's for individual owners.)

 Kira Kontratı Hazırlığı ve Yasal Sorumluluklar (Rental Contract Preparation & Legal Responsibilities)